Diana Pavlac Glyer: Awards

 The Company They Keep won the Mythopoeic Scholarship Award (Inklings Studies), the APU Scholarly Achievement Award (2008) and the Imperishable Flame Award for Tolkien Studies.
 It was a finalist for the 2008 Hugo Award for Best Related Work at Denvention 3, the 66th World Science Fiction Convention.

-For her work, Glyer has received many awards, including the Marion E. Wade Center's Clyde S. Kilby Research Grant (1997), Azusa Pacific University's Chase Sawtell Inspirational Teaching Award (2002), APU's Scholarly Achievement Award (2008) and APU's Teaching Excellence and Campus Leadership Award (2014).
+For her work, Glyer has received many awards, including the Marion E. Wade Center's Clyde S. Kilby Research Grant (1997), Azusa Pacific University's Chase Sawtell Inspirational Teaching Award (2002), APU's Scholarly Achievement Award (2008) and APU's Teaching Excellence and Campus Leadership Award (2014), and APU’s Mary Hill Award (2024).
 She was the Scholar Guest of Honor for the 40th Annual Mythopoeic Conference, UCLA 2009.
-In 2019, Glyer was awarded the Paul F. Ford Award for Excellence in C.S.
+In 2019, Glyer was awarded the Paul F. Ford Award for Excellence in the C.S.
 Lewis Scholarship.

 Science fiction activity

 Glyer has been active in science fiction fandom since 1973 and has worked on dozens of conventions.
 In 1985, she chaired Mythcon XVI at Wheaton College in Wheaton, Illinois.
 In 1998, she chaired Mythcon XXIX, the C.S.
 Lewis Centenary Celebration at Wheaton College.